What is BDSM?

 Where to begin with exploring BDSM?

 Your first foray into the world of BDSM does not have to feature latex outfits or elaborate props.
 You can start exploring in small ways, like incorporating a blindfold into foreplay.
 But before you do that, you’ll need to have a conversation and negotiation with your partner about what you’re curious to explore together.
 You will want to get as much information as possible about their past, fantasies, conditions, boundaries, etc. Get explicit about what you both want to experience.
-There are several frameworks used by the BDSM community for structuring negotiation of BDSM participation; for example: Caring, Communication, Consent, and Caution (4Cs)
+There are several frameworks used by the BDSM community for structuring negotiation of BDSM participation; for example: Caring, Communication, Consent, and Caution (4Cs).

 It’s important to suspend all judgement and create a safe space for exchanging your fantasies.
 This requires shedding ego and letting go of social compliance.
 It’s helpful to approach it with childlike playfulness.
 How do you want to play together?
 How can your fantasies be adapted and blended together so that you are both willing to try?